TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Delete API Key
-- Delete the API key.
+- Deletes the API key.
 A deleted API key cannot be recovered.
 - If you have an API Key connected to a stage in your usage plan, you cannot delete the API Key.
 To delete it, you need to disconnect the API Key.

 #### Request